 This was the first time I’ve flown a drone overseas, so, well, lots of anxiety!
 But the experience turned out to be pretty good, due in large part to the mostly good weather we had, and also the sheer performance level of the DJI Mini Pro 3 drone.
 Here are my notes of this experience, and also for me to remember the lessons from it.

 As for the flying experience: the DJI Mini 3 Pro performed marvelously.
-That I had three batteries helped a lot – I did between two to three flights each time.
-Typically, I’d fly until about the 30% remaining battery level is reached, then brought the drone back home.
+Having three batteries helped a lot – I did between two to three flights each time.
+Typically, I’d fly until about the 30% remaining battery level was reached, then brought the drone back home.

 In all, not counting the near landing miss on Day 07 at Van Long Natural Reserve, I had no accidents.
 Whew!
-Excepting the flight over Hanoi’s plantation fields on Day 09, all of the other flights took place over large bodies of water, marshland or over hilly terrain: i.e. the drones would not had been recoverable if I had accidents.
+Excepting the flight over Hanoi’s plantation fields on Day 09, all of the other flights took place over large bodies of water, marshland, or over hilly terrain: i.e. the drones would not have been recoverable if I had accidents.

 Oddly, the Update Home Location feature on the DJI drone controller did not work very well, including when I was flying over the plantation fields at the outskirts of Hanoi.
 I wonder why that happened: perhaps GPS was not working very well?
 In any case, I brought the drone home each time through visual sighting and navigation.

-The set of Freewell neutral density filters I bought from Amazon to use were absolutely essentially to get those cinematic and buttery smooth video footage.
-These filters reduce the amount of light reaching the drone’s camera: and they worked flawlessly – excepting the flight at Hang Mua viewpoint on Day 08 when I made the newbie mistake of mounting a filter that was too strong against the amount of ambient sunlight available.
-That ruined the video shots I got: a real loss, as the view from the Hang Mua viewpoint were just incredible.
+The set of Freewell neutral density filters I bought from Amazon to use were absolutely essential to get those cinematic and buttery smooth video footages.
+These filters reduce the amount of light reaching the drone’s camera, and they worked flawlessly – excepting the flight at Hang Mua viewpoint on Day 08 when I made the newbie mistake of mounting a filter that was too strong against the amount of ambient sunlight available.
+That ruined the video shots I got: a real loss, as the view from the Hang Mua viewpoint was just incredible.
 So, expensive lesson learned: do not use the ND1000 filter unless lighting is extreme.
-Use the ND64 filter when it’s normal sunny, and the ND32 when there’s daylight but cloudy.
+Use the ND64 filter when it’s normally sunny, and the ND32 when there’s daylight but cloudy.

-As for post-processing, I made use of a simple video editor – Movie Maker Video Editor Pro from Windows Store – and used background music I selected from Epidemic Sound.
-The videos were rendered using H.264 codec – the storage footprint savings against the H.265 codec seemed minimal – at 4K resolution, and 60fps.
+As for post-processing, I made use of a simple video editor – Movie Maker Video Editor Pro from the Windows Store – and used background music I selected from Epidemic Sound.
+The videos were rendered using the H.264 codec – the storage footprint savings against the H.265 codec seemed minimal – at 4K resolution and 60fps.

 In all, I had a great time doing simple and safe flights with the DJI Mini 3 Pro, and the possibility of being able to capture aerial footage is going to be a point of consideration for our next vacation places in the coming years!